sanmai/pindx/docs/en/index.md

 ## What is this?

-This is a **free JSON API** for Russian postal codes (zip codes), based on the official database from **Russian Post** (Почта России).
-The API provides comprehensive information about postal offices, regions, cities, and districts across Russia.
+A **free JSON API** for Russian postal codes, built from the official **Russian Post** database.
+Get detailed information about any postal office, region, city, or district across Russia.

 ## How it works

-Postal code data is available in JSON format at URLs like:
+Postal code data is available as JSON at URLs like:

 ```
 https://sanmai.github.io/pindx/json/AAA/AAABBB.json
 ```

-Where `AAA` are the first three digits of the postal code, and `BBB` are the last three.
+Just replace `AAA` with the first three digits and `BBB` with the last three.

-<span id="example-json">For example, check out [postal code 199151 data](https://sanmai.github.io/pindx/json/199/199151.json).</span>
+<span id="example-json">For example: [postal code 199151](https://sanmai.github.io/pindx/json/199/199151.json)</span>

 <script>